 Intense competition from unorganized sector: One of the characteristics of this industry is the presence of unorganized sector offering products in loose unbranded form which intensifies competition.
-The Company has invested significantly in building strong brands which helps differentiate its products.
 However, Our Company is adopting best possible measures and has invested significantly in building strong brands which helps differentiate its products and also we are continuously focusing on brand building process to attain our objectives.